-This is accomplished by bringing together a select group of diverse students in a collaborative learning environment designed to replicate the real work world of modern manufacturing.
-Most CME students begin their CME journey in their freshman year, with limited second year entry also available.
-They take both academic and hands-on courses that teach the principles of accountancy, engineering, business, communication, and continuous improvement through the lens of manufacturing.
-Upon completion, students are awarded a minor or emphasis in manufacturing in addition to their major degree of study.
+CME students are engaged in one of the most unique undergraduate programs in the nation.
+The philosophical foundation of the coursework rests upon the lean manufacturing approach, which places a focus on respect for people and continuous improvement.
+Our innovative instructional designs rely upon an interdisciplinary, experiential methodology.
+This is accomplished by bringing together a select group of diverse students in a collaborative learning environment designed to replicate the practical challenges of modern manufacturing.
+CME members take both academic and hands-on courses that teach the principles of accountancy, engineering, business, communication, and continuous improvement through the lens of manufacturing.
+Upon completion of the program, CME students are awarded a minor or emphasis in manufacturing in addition to their major degree of study.

 Our LEED-certified facility includes a 12,000-square-foot manufacturing floor where students learn the importance of safety in the industrial environment, the value of teamwork, and how to turn their ideas into tangible products.

-Beyond the classroom, we cultivate future leaders by immersing students in unique educational opportunities with industry partners through internships, co-ops, and experiential learning courses held at manufacturing facilities.
-Through these programs, the value of teamwork, problem solving, and critical thinking are reinforced as students develop the workplace skill sets needed for 21st century careers.
+Beyond the classroom, we cultivate future leaders by immersing students in enriching educational opportunities with industry partners through internships, co-ops, and experiential learning courses held at manufacturing facilities.
+Through these programs, the value of teamwork, problem-solving, and critical thinking are reinforced as students develop the essential professional skills needed for 21st century careers.

 Our accomplished faculty and instructional team possess many years of academic and manufacturing experience.
-Their focus is sharing their extensive body of knowledge with students as they assist them in discovering the career path that best suits their interests, talents, and passions.
+Their focus is sharing their extensive body of knowledge with students as they assist them in discovering the career paths that best suit our student’s interests, talents, and passions.